p2p-org/solana-swift/README.md

 guard let account = try? accountStorage.account?.publicKey.base58EncodedString else { throw SolanaError.unauthorized }
 let balance = try await apiClient.getBalance(account: account, commitment: "recent")
 ```
+// Wait for confirmation
+let signature = try await blockChainClient.sendTransaction(...)
+try await apiClient.waitForConfirmation(signature: signature, ignoreStatus: true) // transaction will be mark as confirmed after timeout no matter what status is when ignoreStatus = true
+let signature2 = try await blockchainClient.sendTransaction(/* another transaction that requires first transaction to be completed */)

 // Observe signature status with `observeSignatureStatus` method
 In stead of using socket to observe signature status, which is not really reliable (socket often returns signature status == `finalized` when it is not fully finalized), we observe its status by periodically sending `getSignatureStatuses` (with `observeSignatureStatus` method)